 If a wireless network and SIM card are not an option for you, there are still ways that you can connect to the internet.

 Tethering Via Bluetooth

 The first way is to share data via Bluetooth by tethering two phones together.
 This option is only available on devices with Android version 2.2 and above.
 All you’ll need to do is pair the two devices together, then enable ‘Bluetooth tethering’ on the device that has access to the internet.
 Pretty straightforward, right?

 Using Mobile Hotspot

-A mobile hotspot works by taking an LTE connection (mobile data connection) and converting it into a WiFi signal, thus acting as a router.
-You can think of it as a portable wireless router.
+A mobile hotspot takes an LTE connection (mobile data connection) and converts it into a Wi-Fi signal, thus acting as a router.
+You can consider it to be a portable wireless router.